If there’s one party Seville is known for, then it’s the Feria de Abril or the April Fair.

 A Glimpse of the Actual Feria de Abril

-Since I can’t go to the Feria this year and show you what it actually looks like, I searched for photos & videos of the past Feria de Abril I attended, to give you an idea of the ambience.
+I searched for photos & videos of past Ferias I experienced, to give you an idea of the ambience.

-In this video, you’ll see the ‘alumbrao’, which is the light-up of the portada – the decorative entrance to the Feria ground.
+Here, you’ll see the ‘alumbrao’ (Feria 2016), which is the light-up of the portada – the decorative entrance to the Feria ground.
+Each year, there is a competition for the design of it!

-It’s really a crowded scene, so if you do attend the alumbrao one year, then be prepared for the crowds gathered there to count-down to the Light-up.
+It’s really a crowded scene, so if you do attend the alumbrao one year, then be prepared for the crowds gathered there to count-down to the alumbrao.

 When you enter the Real de la Feria, the place where the Fair happens , you’ll be pretty amazed at the size of it.
 There’s lots to see and explore.